ericwang0321/volatility-surface-modelling/README.md

+# Volatility Surface Modelling & Pricing Engine

 ## 📖 Project Overview

 This project is an industrial-grade quantitative finance pipeline designed to construct, visualize, and utilize **Implied Volatility Surfaces** for the S&P 500 ETF (SPY).

-Unlike simple interpolation scripts, this engine implements a rigorous **SVI (Stochastic Volatility Inspired)** calibration on real-time market data, ensuring arbitrage-free smoothing of volatility smiles.
-The system is decoupled into a robust backend (ETL & Calculation Engine) and an interactive frontend (Streamlit Dashboard).
+Going beyond simple interpolation, this engine implements a rigorous **SVI (Stochastic Volatility Inspired)** calibration on real-time market data to ensure arbitrage-free smoothing.
+It then derives the **Local Volatility Surface** using Dupire's formula and employs it in a **Monte Carlo Pricing Engine** to price exotic derivatives (Barrier Options).

-**Core Objective:** To bridge the gap between raw, noisy market options data and a tradeable volatility surface suitable for exotic derivative pricing.
+**Core Objective:** To bridge the gap between raw, noisy market options data and a tradeable volatility surface suitable for pricing path-dependent exotics.

 ---